15 Years Earlier

-Paul stood in front of the house and studied it.
-It had a main front door, a back door, and the attached garage.
+Paul stood in front of the large house and studied it.
+It had a main front door, a back door, and an attached garage.
 His best friend Travis growled from beside him, and he knew the wolf was in attack mode.
 Travis’ mate Erin wasn’t fairing much better.
 Their cub was in that house, and they were prepared to kill everything in their path to get him back.

 Paul stared at her in shock.
-“You know this needs to happen”, he asked.
+“You know this needs to happen?” he asked.
 Once more she nodded.
-“You want to wait in the hall”, he questioned.
+“You want to wait in the hall?” he questioned.
 The nod came again.

-The girl looked troubled, but not once did she cry out in terror.
+The girl looked troubled, but not once did she cry out in sorrow.
 Paul found himself amazed by the girls strength.
 He had no time though to ponder his reaction, as the wolves prowled out of the room.
 Blood coated their paws and snouts, and Paul knew they were still in a killing frenzy.
 The taste of human blood would do that to a wolf.

 He stepped right up to the girl, closer than he had dared get yet, and froze once more.
-The girl smelled like strawberries, and the scent him like a ton of bricks.
+The girl smelled like fresh strawberries, and the scent hit him like a ton of bricks.
 He snapped his head in her direction and stared directly into her eyes.
 She stared back innocently.

 The growls coming from Travis and Erin had him turning away and growling himself.

-Paul had no choice but to follow the wolves, as they prowled down the stairs and out the front door.
+Paul had no choice but to follow the wolves as they prowled down the stairs and out the front door.
 He stopped before stepping into the porch, and turned back to look at the top of stairs.

 The small girl had followed him there.
 She watched him with achingly sad eyes, and his heart broke.
 He knew she was his mate, but she was human and still incredibly young.
 She had no place in his world yet.

-“Mate”, he heard her whisper in confusion, but he turned away and raced into the night, the broken cub in his arms.
+“Mate,” he heard her whisper in confusion, but he turned away and raced into the night, the broken cub in his arms.
 He had no choice but to leave her there, but he vowed that one day he’d return.
 And when he did, he’d claim the girl, and she’d be his.